LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/for-statement-breakdown.rst

 To avoid confusion and bugs, you should give your loop variable a unique name, one that you have not used elsewhere in your program.
 In cases where the loop variable is serving as a "counter" for iterations of a loop, it is conventional to use ``i`` for the variable name.
 In the case of nested ``for`` loops (loops inside of loops), the variables ``j``, ``k``, etc. are often used.

+.. admonition:: Note

-.. note:: The loop variable is typically used by the loop body, but this is not required.
+   The loop variable is typically used by the loop body, but this is not required.
 The following example is a valid ``for`` loop that prints ``"LaunchCode"`` 42 times.

    .. sourcecode:: js
       :linenos: